-We usually don't think about it this way, but cooking really is science!
-In this experiment, we're going to figure out how butter (a solid) is made from cream (a liquid), simply by shaking.
+We usually don't think about it, but cooking really is science!
+In this demonstration, we're going see how butter, a solid, can be separated out of cream, a liquid, simply by shaking.

-To make butter from cream, we have to separate the butterfat blobs from the whey.
-Heavy cream has such a high butterfat content that, by churning or shaking the cream, we force the microscopic fat blobs to bump into each other, gradually forming bigger and bigger blobs, sort of like a snowball rolling down a hill.
-And hopefully, after all this shaking, we'll end up with one big blob of butterfat--butter--and whey.
+In order to make butter from cream, we have to separate the butterfat blobs from the whey.
+Heavy cream has such a high butterfat content that, by churning or shaking the cream, we can force the microscopic fat blobs to bump into each other, gradually forming bigger and bigger blobs, sort of like a snowball rolling down a hill.
+And hopefully, after all this shaking, we'll end up with some whey and one big blob of butterfat--butter!

-Pour the heavy cream into the container so that it's about half full.
-Put the lid on the container and ensure it's on tight.
+Pour the heavy cream into the container and make sure that the lid is on tight.

-Now, the hard part.
 Shake the cream inside the container until the whey begins to separate from the butterfat.
-This can take a while and a lot of elbow grease, so it's good to have someone to take turns with.
+This can take a while and a lot of elbow grease, so it's a good idea to have someone to take turns with.
 We also recommend doing the shaking over the sink or in an area that can afford to get messy (just in case).